Art Access Program: Helping Young People Thrive CreativelySep 27, 2019

 The problem is that art costs money.
 If you're a kid from a family that doesn't have extra cash, you probably won't have an opportunity to express yourself in that sort of creative way.
 When you're poor, spending money on anything other than survival is basically out of the question.
 Which means there are thousands of kids who are creative and artistically talented who lack the opportunity to grow into who they could be.

-But wouldn't it be amazing to see these young people flourishing?
+Wouldn't it be amazing to see these young people flourishing?
 Wouldn't it be incredible to watch them stride forward and be part of their encouragement?
 That's what we dream about here at Acrylic University, and it's why I'm thrilled to announce we are working to do a small part in this great mission.
 We are piloting something called our Art Access Program!

 The goal is to provide young people (who wouldn't otherwise have it) access to: